 Gautam printed a limited edition songbook by letterpress, bound at the BAM/PFA for "The Possible" Exhibition, 2014.
 A copy is held by special collections at The Bancroft Library (UC Berkeley).

 Gautam has been interviewed on six radio stations (8x on KPFA betw.
-2007-2015), and has appeared on four television programs.
+2007-2015) and multiple podcasts, and has appeared on at least four television programs.
 He was one of the inaugural artists-in-residence at the Red Poppy Art House in San Francisco.
 His music was featured in the film "Infinite Vision," selected as "Best International Documentary" at the NYC Indie Film Fest (2004).
 An article of his entitled "On the Gathering vs. the Recording" appeared in 2012 as an op-ed in The Hindu newspaper of Chennai, India.

 Additionally, Gautam has sung to follow a speech by Amy Goodman of Democracy Now, to enliven a college course taught by Michael Pollan at UC Berkeley, to support a members' meeting at Berkeley's Ecology Center, to celebrate an archive of botanical illustrations made public by FOIA request to the USDA by the Electronic Frontier Foundation, to accompany the dedication of a tree in Tilden Regional Park to Nobel Peace Prize recipients, to raise funds after an earthquake with a "Hootenanny for Haiti", to entertain folks after an indigo harvest, to wake folks up at dawn for a barnraising (a few times), as well as at chapels, clubs, halls, theatres, art galleries, and to open many nights of plays, films, fairs, festivals, galas, and block parties.